IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > Use command `name` to display the remote common name of the remote certificate.

-Then, use this file as certificate store (e.g. here, Node API):
+Then, use this file as certificate store (for example, here, Node API):

 ```shell
 <%=cmd%> config echo @uri:https://localhost:9092/ping --cert-stores=<%=ph :server_preset_name%>.pem